huaweicloud/terraform-provider-huaweicloud/docs/resources/gaussdb_cassandra_instance.md

 * `dedicated_resource_id` - (Optional, String, ForceNew) Specifies the dedicated resource ID.
 Changing this parameter will create a new resource.

+* `dedicated_resource_name` - (Optional, String, ForceNew) Specifies the dedicated resource name.
+Changing this parameter will create a new resource.

 * `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id, Only valid for users who have enabled the enterprise multi-project service.
 Changing this parameter will create a new resource.